r-grandorder/tri-hermes/en/pages/Remnants/shinjuku.md

 Not even you can easily jump over a wall of hellfire like this!

 **Archer of Shinjuku:**
-On top of that, we can also use it to keep Master safe! ...Er, as long as {(M) he /(F) she} watches out for the heat!
+On top of that, we can also use it to keep Master safe! ...Er, as long as [♂ he /♀ she] watches out for the heat!

 **Rider of Shinjuku:**